Dependent vs. Independent Students

 Independent Student: If it is determined you are an independent student, you are required to report only your income and assets (and your spouse's, if applicable).

 Dependency Override: The federal government's regulations on dependency overrides are strict; however, there may be extenuating circumstances when a student should be considered independent.
 Extenuating circumstances are situations of an abusive home environment or abandonment.
 These situations are considered on a case-by-case basis and must be documented.
-If you have extenuating circumstances that apply to you, please contact Enrollment and Student Financial Services for further information.
+If you have extenuating circumstances that apply to you, please contact Financial Aid for further information.
 Please note that dependency overrides are not considered for the following reasons:

 - Parents refusal to contribute to student's education